 Check here for more information about 2 year old funding and to apply online.

 During the year, our older children will all have the chance to take part in Forest School.
 These sessions are run in a local woodland by Sharon Chapman, our Forest School Leader.

 All children are entitled to 15 hours of early education each week from the term following their third birthday.
 At Nursery School, most families choose to take this as 5 morning or 5 afternoon sessions per week.
 Children can also attend for the first half or the second half of the week.
 Our How we Learn page has more details of the choices the children have each day.

-From September 2017, we have a limited number of places available in each cohort for the Government’s new “30 hours” scheme.
-In this case, children are able to attend all day Monday to Thursday, and on Friday mornings.
-One free Breakfast Club is included and Friday lunch clubs and afternoons are available for an additional charge if parents need full-time Nursery School.
+We have places available in each cohort for the Government’s new “30 hours” scheme.
+From September 2018, children are able to attend every morning and 4 afternoons of your choice.
+One free Breakfast Club is included and the 5th lunch/afternoon session is available for an additional charge if parents need full-time Nursery School.